Fascinating Irish Kings and Queens Who Changed History

 Conchobar mac Nessa

-Those who read ancient Ulster stories would be familiar with King Conchobar, a king who features predominantly in the Ulster cycle.
-The Ulster Cycle is one of 4 cycles in Irish myth relating to a different time period.
+Those who read ancient Ulster stories will be familiar with King Conchobar, an Irish king who features predominantly in the Ulster cycle.
+The Ulster Cycle is one of 4 cycles in Irish myth relating to different time periods.
 The other 3 are called the Mythological Cycle, the Fenian Cycle, and the Historical Cycle.

-Conchobar was the King of Ulster and at one point the husband of Queen Maeve.
-The marriage was doomed to fail but Conchobar went on to be known as a wise and consistently good king.
+Conchobar was the King of Ulster and, at one point, the husband of Queen Maeve.
+Their marriage was doomed to fail, but Conchobar went on to become known as a wise and consistently good king.

-A trip to Armagh will provide lots of opportunities to find out about the mighty king of Ulster.
+A trip to Armagh will provide lots of opportunities to learn more about the mighty King of Ulster.

 Dermot MacMurrough

-Born around 1100, Dermot MacMurrough eventually became the King of Leinster and during his reign would have fought against Tiernan O’Rourke, the King of Breifne (Leitrim and Cavan), and Rory O’Connor who both attempted to overthrow him.
+Born around 1100, Dermot MacMurrough eventually became the King of Leinster.
+During his reign, Dermot MacMurrough would come to fight against Tiernan O’Rourke, the King of Breifne (Leitrim and Cavan) and Rory O’Connor, who both attempted to overthrow him.
 These battles resulted in him stepping down from his throne and fleeing to Wales, England and France for several years.

-During this exile, MacMurrough sought help from the English and King Henry II, and as a result is mostly remembered as the king who brought the Anglo-Norman invasion of Ireland, and a period of British Rule.
-This earned Dermot the nickname of ‘Dermot na nGall’ (Dermot of the Foreigners).
+During his exile from Ireland, MacMurrough sought help from the English and King Henry II.
+As a result, he is primarily remembered as the king who brought the Anglo-Norman invasion of Ireland, which began a period of British Rule.

 Find out more about Dermot McMurrough and retrace his steps with our Waterford and Wexford guides.